 - Additional time

 My child's progress3.1: How will the school monitor my child's progress and how will I be involved in this?

 - Teacher observations

-- Standardised tests that give standardised scores and comparative ages
+- Standardised tests that provide standardised scores and comparative ages

-- IEP Meetings and parents evenings – a chance to give input from home experiences
+- IEP Meetings and parents evenings provide a chance to give input from home experiences

 - Annual reports

-IEPs and targets are constantly being reviewed and updated based on everyday observations from all staff including teachers, teaching assistants, welfare assistants, teacher assessments, as well as from advice from outside agencies and parents.
-Parents will be invited in to school to discuss and review IEPs and also to discuss new targets set by outside agencies.3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?
+IEPs are shared with families and targets are constantly being reviewed and updated.
+These targets are SMART and based on everyday observations from all staff including teachers, teaching assistants, welfare assistants, teacher assessments, as well as from advice from outside agencies and parents.
+Where appropriate, families will be invited in to school to discuss and review IEPs and also to discuss new targets set by outside agencies.3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?